habib-chawki/issue-tracker-front/README.md

 As a team, we can create projects, so that we can coordinate the development of a product.

 ## Issues

+As a user, I can create issues, so that I can track individual pieces of work that must be completed.

 ## Product backlog